Scosh/fonts/README.md

 #### IPA Support
 Which brings me to an obscurer aspect of this project.
 I study [Linguistics](https://xkcd.com/1483/), so I have an esoteric interest in fonts that come with support for the special characters of the [IPA](http://bit.ly/2bTJT70).
 If you care about this too, check out [this Markdown document](https://github.com/Scosh/fonts/blob/master/md/Fonts%20with%20IPA%20Support.md), where I've tried to compile a list of all the fonts in this font-pack that come with a full set of IPA symbols (spoiler: not a lot).

-## Labelling and Naming Conventions
-Currently, the fonts are grouped into 8 unique classifications using folders.
-Each folder within one of these category folders contains a font family, and is labelled according to the following convention: `typeface-foundry-file_format`.

 ## Installation and Syncing
 #### The Easy Way: *Download, Unzip, Install*